mpanighetti/dnd5e-allergies/main.md

 ### Self-Allergies

 Generally speaking, it is not possible to be allergic to yourself (otherwise, how would you have gotten all the way to adventurer status?), but in some rare situations you might temporarily or permanently change states such that you take on the form of your own allergen.
 This could happen if polymorphed into a beast, or if your alignment is changed through divine intervention or infernal contracts.
-In these cases, you would make allergy Saving Throws as normal, but you can suffer no more than two levels of allergy-triggered exhaustion at once using yourself as an allergen.
+In these cases, you would make allergy Saving Throws as normal, but you can suffer no more than two levels of allergy-triggered Exhaustion at once using yourself as an allergen.

 ## Treating Allergies

 ### Natural Recovery

 The most effective treatment for allergic reactions is to remove exposure to the offending allergen and to get some rest.
-Removing all levels of exhaustion (either by finishing Long Rests with food and drink or by magical means) restores you to normal health.
+Removing all levels of Exhaustion (either by finishing Long Rests with food and drink or by magical means) restores you to normal health.
 After you have been restored in this manner, you do not need to make allergy Saving Throws for the next 24 hours.

 ### [Potion of Allergy Relief](https://github.com/mpanighetti/dnd5e-magic-items/blob/main/potions/potion-of-allergy-relief.md)